 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2014, and the total pension liability for the Plan used to calculate the net pension liability was determines by an actuarial valuation as of June 30, 2013, rolled forward to June 30, 2014, using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2015 and 2014 (the measurement dates), and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2014 and 2013 (the valuation dates), rolled forward to June 30, 2015 and 2014, using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.

-The District's proportionate share of the pension liability for the Plan as of June 30, 2013 and 2014 was as follows:
+The District's proportionate share of the pension liability for the Plan as of the measurement date June 30, 2015, was as follows: